Drain cleaning not working

 Plumbing

-The answer to 'drain cleaning not working' is that there are several common causes, including a clogged drain, a problem with the drain pipe, or an issue with the drain trap.
-Symptoms may include slow draining, standing water, or foul odors coming from the drain.
+The answer to 'drain cleaning not working' is that there are several common causes, including a clogged pipe, a blocked vent, or a problem with the drain trap.
+Symptoms may include slow draining, standing water, or foul odors.
+The best solution depends on the cause, but may involve using a plunger, a drain snake, or chemical drain cleaners.
+If the problem persists, it's best to call a professional plumber to diagnose and resolve the issue.

 Step-by-Step Guide